bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-23-radio-days.md

+---
+layout: post
+title: Radio Days
+published: true
+date: 2021-10-23
+readtime: true
+categories: ['MIKE LEIGH’S CHOICES']
+tags: [Comedy]
+metadata: 'USA 1987, 88 mins<br> Director: Woody Allen'
+pdf: '2021-10-23-radio-days.pdf'
+---

 I’m not a fan of all Woody Allen’s films, but I love this one.
 It’s my go-to comfort movie.
 Savour its joyous kaleidoscopic cornucopia of characters and its feast of 1940s popular music.
 For me, it resonates with my lifetime in showbiz, as well as my post-war provincial Jewish childhood.
-Stanley Kubrick said it was like watching a home movie.
+Stanley Kubrick said it was like watching a home movie.<br>
 **Mike Leigh**<br>

 _Radio Days_ could be seen as another version of _The Purple Rose of Cairo_, in which the creations of popular fiction not only light up humdrum lives but themselves take on a kind of humdrum reality, become part of the family.
 One could even see the new film as being the raw material out of which the earlier film had been developed: a sketchbook of (semi-) autobiography, Jewish family comedy and show-biz parody, all loosely related to the ambience of radio entertainment in the 30s and 40s, and out of which the movie-ambience joke, the Pirandellian whimsy, of _Purple Rose_ might have been distilled.
 The back-to-front chronology of this would certainly be in keeping with the backwards-developing logic of Woody Allen’s career, the way in which all his recent films seem to define themselves by refusing to define themselves in movie terms, unravelling the conventions of film comedy not in order to reinvent them but in order to preserve something essential about Allen’s own comedy and persona that he doesn’t quite trust to the safekeeping of the cinema.
 The ‘disappearing’ conceits of _Purple Rose_ and _Zelig_ are symptoms of a cinema that is itself always looking for a back exit, and might have found it in such a defiantly non-film, such a compendium of gags and period snapshots, as _Radio Days_.